ksadangrit/nz_citizenship/README.md

 - Highlight all the cells containing years and total numbers.
 - Drag the fill handle down until the year 2040 to see the forecasted numbers.
 - Create another column for the percentage change from the previous year using the formula `=(B3-B2)/B2*100`, where B3 represents the year before and B2 represents the second year for which we want to calculate the change.
+- Create a new column using the SUM function to calculate the cumulative total from the current year and all preceding years combined.

 #### 4.2 Decades
 - Copy the decades and total columns and paste them into a new sheet.